PalMod: ROM Exploration.

-Please note that any ROM locations/palettes present in both PalMod and in the Extras file is pure shenanigans: we will end up creating two copies of that palette and you would need to modify *both* to have anything good happen.
+Please note that any ROM locations/palettes present in both PalMod and in the Extras file is shenanigans: we will end up creating two references to that palette and you would need to modify *both* to change it.
 Please don't duplicate palettes.
-PalMod will make a good faith effort to check for duplicates when it loads Extra files, and will try to warn you if it sees any dupes.
+PalMod will make a good faith effort to check for duplicates when it loads Extra files and will try to warn you if it sees any dupes.
 For the purposes of ROM exploration, you might want/need to duplicate palettes: just ignore the warnings in that case for your personal use.
 For integration with PalMod, your Extras file should not contain any errors or dupes.

 ROM Exploration with PalMod

 Create an Extras file identifying the ROM regions you want to explore.
 When I'm getting started I might read ridiculously long ROM regions.
 For example for COTA the first part of my exploratory COTAE.txt Extras file looked like this:

 That of course is a huge range, and PalMod helpfully shows me a warning about that madness.
 PalMod disallows any native palette larger than 256 colors (the maximum size of a standard color table), but Extras file palettes can be gigantic and unwieldy.
 I then reloaded the ROM and got some more (expected) warnings about dupes and reading unexpectedly low areas of the ROM.